 To start, create a new post or page in WordPress and then click on the Add Form button.

-Next, select your order form in the modal popup and click Add Form.
+Next, select your RSVP form in the modal popup and click Add Form.

 Then, publish your post or page so your RSVP form will appear on your website.

-You can connect your RSVP forms with your email newsletter services such as AWeber, MailChimp, Constant Contact, GetResponse, Campaign Monitor, or Drip to automatically add new users to your email list and send out updates about your upcoming event.
+You can also connect your RSVP forms with your email newsletter services such as AWeber, Mailchimp, Constant Contact, GetResponse, Campaign Monitor, or Drip to automatically add new users to your email list and send out updates about your upcoming event.

 So, what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.